-SGJS may provide an individual meeting based on the number of earned credits.
-If progress in earning credits is notably poor and no prospect of improvement is seen, the School may order the student's expulsion.
+SGJS may provide an individual meeting based on the number of earned credits for students who are not making progress.
+The student may be advised to withdraw from the School if progress in earning credits is notably poor and no prospect of improvement can be seen.

-Note that when a student leaves the school due to an expulsion order, readmission may be possible under certain conditions.
+When a student receives advice and leaves the School for the reasons above, they may be eligible for readmission under certain conditions.
 See V-4 Change in Enrollment Status regarding readmission.